Procurify adds approval controls. LineNow removes work.

 - An IT team to handle the integration and rollout

-- A budget that includes a $2K+/month line item for spend management
+- A budget that includes a mid-market spend-management line item

 It's built for the kind of company that still has a controller and a procurement manager.